 This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Plan.
-This report has been placed on public display and will be altered in order to take account of non-material changes that were made to the original Draft Plan on foot of submissions following public display.
+This report was order to take account of altered in recommendations contained in submissions and in order to take account of changes that were made to the original Draft Plan on foot of submissions following public display.
 Fáilte Ireland has taken into account the findings of this report and other related SEA output during their consideration of the Plan and before it is finalised.
 On finalisation of the Plan, an SEA Statement is prepared that summarises, inter alia, how environmental considerations have been integrated into the Plan.